penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation.md

 ## minimumOccupancy

-Teacher's minimum time of teaching with students and other non-teaching activities indicated as computable.
+Minimum teaching time of the teacher with students and other non-teaching activities indicated as eligible for calculation.

 `minimumOccupancy`